HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### KFP Server API

-To facilitate the removal of MLMD, the KFP server will now take on the burden of handling Artifacts, Dags, input resolution, and so on.
+The KFP server will now handle Artifacts, Dags, input resolution, and other responsibilities previously managed by MLMD.

-See [artifacts.proto] for the Artifact server changes.
-A `v2beta1.ArtifactServiceClient` will be introduced to the launcher and driver to interact with this api.
+The Artifact service changes are detailed in [artifacts.proto].
+The driver and launcher will introduce it a `v2beta1.ArtifactServiceClient` to interact with this API.

-Instead of an MLMD client, the Driver and Launcher will include and leverage a `v2beta1.RunServiceClient` retrieved via `NewRunServiceClient()` in `backend/api/v2beta1`.
+For the Driver and Launcher, a `v2beta1.RunServiceClient` obtained via `NewRunServiceClient()` in `backend/api/v2beta1` will replace the MLMD client.

-See [runs.proto] for additions to the RunService client.
+The additions to the RunService client are documented in [runs.proto].

-Example [runs.json] to see what the updated run response might look like, some existing feels are omitted for clarity.
+An example of the updated run response format can be found in [runs.json].

 [artifacts.proto]: ./protos/artifacts.proto
 [runs.proto]: ./protos/runs.proto